 There are other potential causes or contributing factors which may be related to your symptoms such as tarsal coalition, generalised ligamentous laxity or high arched foot.

 Ultimately the aim is to have the patient return to a normal, active lifestyle.

+Symptoms may wax and wane, or worsen.
+If repetitive, there is risk of fracture, cartilage damage or injury to the peroneal tendons.
 Eventually ankle joint arthritis may ensue resulting in loss of articular or joint cartilage leading to progressive stiffness/pain/swelling.

 Weight-bearing X-rays are required.
 MRI scans may be required.

 Considered if symptoms are progressing and function is decreasing after a trial of non-surgical treatment.
 Sometimes these procedures may be combined with other procedures.

 Depending on the extent and nature of disease, surgical options may include:

 All surgery has risks involved, however every effort is made to reduce these risks.
 Risks include but are not limited to:

 Welcome back to the Salus Foot Surgeon Blog!
 By now

 Today we are going to talk more about walking.
 Yes,